- Knowledge Base

 - Once you have requested a 2FA reset, in the reset email you receive, click contact HubSpot support.

-- Follow the prompts to work with the HubSpot support team to gain access to your account.
+- Follow the verification prompts to request help from the HubSpot support team.